 Aline Zghayyar Abassian

-Dr. Abassian received her bachelor’s degree in secondary mathematics education, her master’s degree in teacher leadership with a focus on mathematics education, and a doctorate in education with an emphasis on mathematics education, all from the University of Central Florida.
+Dr. Abassian received a bachelor’s degree in secondary mathematics education, a master’s degree in teacher leadership with a mathematics education focus in 2014, and a doctorate in education with an emphasis in mathematics education from the University of Central Florida.